Th3Tr1ckst3r/Gaius/README.md

 </p>

-I welcome you to contribute code to Gaius, and thank you for your contributions, feedback, and support.
+I welcome you to contribute code to **Gaius**, and thank you for your contributions, feedback, and support.